-- Nuke LaLoosh (Tim Robbins), Bull Durham

 Let me get this straight: Ellsbury, who was signed mainly because of his speed, stole 2nd, and couldn't score from 2nd on a single?

 -- Doris Kearns Goodwin, Brooklyn Dodger fan (1943-57), Boston Red Sox fan (1967-present)

 Well, Ellsbury's inability to score from 2nd on a single turned out not to be an omen, because he could, and did, score on a sacrifice fly to center by Carlos Beltran.
 Then Mark Teixeira (the Baltimore area native still getting booed by Oriole fans for choosing the Yanks over the O's come free agent time) drew a walk.
 Then Brian McCann singled home Gardner.
 Then Starlin Castro grounded back to Wilson, who threw the ball away, allowing Teix to score.
 3-0 Yankees.

 The Yankees struck again in the 8th.
 Doubles by Beltran and McCann bracketed another walk by Teix, and singles by Didi Gregorius and Headley followed.

 Hoo-ah!
 The boy's alive.

--- Frank Slade (Al Pacino), Scent of a Woman
+-- Frank Slade (Al Pacino) to Charlie Simms (Chris O'Donnell), Scent of a Woman

 Ellsbury drew a walk to load the bases, and Gardner was hit by a pitch to force home a run.